 People saw him sitting and watching other bands play, and noticed Hash playing along with them on his right knee.
 Hash never made a point of being seen; his motive then was to learn to be a better drummer; he believed that if could play everything the drummer he watched was playing, but with only two hands, he was going to get faster and better as time went on.

 Some of his fabled heroics include playing drums with many legendary Rock Stars, and people on their way to becoming stars.
 Sessions would take place almost anywhere there were amps and drums.
 One of these happened the night Hash jammed with Eric Clapton and Jimi Hendrix - at the Same Time!
-Also included is a recounting of the night Hash spent a couple of hours with John Lennon and Paul McCartney, in a Greenwich Village Disco called Salvation.
+Included is a story of the night that Hash spent a couple hours with John Lennon and Paul McCartney, in a Greenwich Village Disco called Salvation.

 The Gurus, the Odds 'n' Ends, and Other learning experiences

 These experiences took place in the mid 60s, a year after Hash moved to New York from a small town in the PA Dutch country, in Lebanon County, PA.
 It is notable to remember that, even after moving to New York City, Hash had been described as 'innocent' by one of his teachers.

 The first New York band Hash joined was called The Odds 'n' Ends, and unfortunately, memory does not serve well.
 Hash remembers very little of the other two people in the band, but does remember that they rehearsed on the second floor of a hangar building at New York's La Guardia Airport.
 The band's leader had a sister who worked for Eastern Airlines, and arranged the space for them.
 They were not allowed to keep their equipment there, so it was a production just to get there and back with his drums and soon Hash simply gave it up.